-Coca-Cola Update: Q1 Earnings
+Coca-Cola News: Q1 Earnings

 Coca-Cola brought good news for investors at the start of 2025.
 In the first quarter, the company made more money than Wall Street had expected.
 Thanks to higher prices and strong demand for sodas, Coca-Cola reaffirmed its full-year financial targets.